SirTrashyton/Huff4Java/README.md

 # Huff4Java
-Huffman encoding and decoding in Java.
+Simple Huffman encoding and decoding in Java.

 # How to Run
 Click 'Huff4Java.jar' and open.